Clickcease

 Professional Duty Owed to a Patient

-Every case of medical malpractice begins with identifying the professional duty of care owed to the patient.
-A malpractice claim will only be successful if the patient can establish their caretaker owed them that duty.
+Every healthcare professional has a professional duty of care owed to their patients, marking the starting point of every medical malpractice case.
+A malpractice claim will only be successful if the patient can establish their healthcare provider owed them that duty.

 While this element can be challenging to prove in other types of cases, it is rarely difficult to establish in medical malpractice cases.
 The doctor/patient relationship is a prime example of a relationship where a professional owes care to a client.